testml-lang/testml/ReadMe.md

 could be run to test a math software library written in any language.
 This particular test makes 7 assertions.

-To run the test, let's say in Perl:
+To run the test, let's say in Perl 6, use any of these:
 ```
+testml -l perl6 math.tml
+testml-perl6 math.tml
-TESTML_LANG=perl prove math.tml
+TESTML_LANG=perl6 prove -v math.tml
 ```

 # Description